HEWES: Heisenberg-Euler Weak-Field Expansion Simulator: Description

-\section{Overview of the Implementation}
+\subsection{Overview of the implementation}

-The numerical simulation code presented in this work solves the weak-field expansion of the Heisenberg-Euler theory including up to 6-photon processes.
-The algorithm for solving the modified Maxwell equations is extensively discussed in \cite{Lindneretal2021}.
-Partial differential equations are turned into ordinary ones by means of a finite differences scheme on a discrete lattice.
+The simulation code presented in this work solves the Maxwell equations extended by up to six-photon interactions due to the weak-field expansion of the Heisenberg-Euler theory.
+The algorithm for solving the modified Maxwell equations is discussed to some extent in \cite{Lindneretal2023}.
+Depending on the chosen order of the numerical scheme, it possesses an almost linear vacuum dispersion relation even for smaller wavelengths.
+This allows the use of comparatively small grids.
+Moreover, an imaginary part in the dispersion relation annihilates nonphysical modes, see Figure \ref{fig:dispersion}.

+Partial differential equations are turned into ordinary differential equations (ODEs) by means of a finite difference scheme on a spatially discrete lattice.
 The devised scheme and the implementation work in one to three spatial dimensions plus time.
 Hyperparameter values at the user's option determine the overall accuracy.
 These are the order of the finite difference scheme -- ranging from one to thirteen -- the lattice resolution, and the error tolerances of the employed ODE solver.
-The \textit{Sundials} \cite{SUNDIALS} package is used for solving the arising system of nonlinear differential equations.
-Explicitly, the \textit{CVode} solver from the \textit{Sundials} family of solvers is employed, configured to use the Adams method (Adams-Moulton formula) \cite{Haireretal1993} with a nonlinear solver implementation of a fixed-point iteration.
-Cluster computer communication for large-scale simulations with distributed memory is guided by the Message Passing Interface (\textit{MPI}) \cite{Clarkeetal1994} on a virtual Cartesian topology.
-The code is programmed in C++ with features up to the C++20 standard.
+The \textit{SUNDIALS} \cite{Hindmarshetal2005,Gardneretal2022} package is used for solving the arising system of nonlinear differential equations.
+Explicitly, the \textit{CVODE} solver \cite{Hindmarshetal2021} from the \textit{SUNDIALS} family of solvers is employed, configured to use the Adams method (Adams-Moulton formula) \cite{Haireretal1993} in conjunction with a fixed-point iteration.

-\section{Usage}
+Cluster computer communication for large-scale simulations with distributed memory is guided by the Message Passing Interface (\textit{MPI}) \cite{Clarkeetal1994} on a virtual Cartesian topology, if \textit{MPI} is enabled.
+The software is coded in \textit{C++} with features up to the \textit{C++20} standard.
+Use of \textit{OpenMP} \cite{Mattson2019} is optional to enforce more vectorization and enable multi-threading.
+The latter is useful for performance only at a scale of about 1000 compute cores.

+\subsection{Usage}